NISRA-Tech-Lab/99-teo-evawg-dashboard/README.md

 Data from URL links are read in on the `domabuse_data_prep.R` and `recordedcrime_data_prep.R` files.

 ### NISRA Data Portal
-Data is pulled in from the NIsra Data Portal on the `pps_data_prep` file.
+Data is pulled in from the Nisra Data Portal on the `pps_data_prep` file.

 ### Data Prep and associated pages.
-There are 4 data prpe files that read in, and prepare, all the data for the .qmd pages that contain charts or maps.
+There are 4 data prep files that read in, and prepare, all the data for the .qmd pages that contain charts or maps.

 | Data prep file             | Page                                                                 |
 |-----------------------------|----------------------------------------------------------------------|